 - Pontoon boats – These boats are built on hollow metal cylinders with flat surfaces to walk or sit on, and are typically designed for slow movement on inland lakes and rivers.

-- Personal watercraft – Personal Watercraft (PWC) includes Jet Skis, Sea Doos, Waverunners or similar vessels that are built for carrying one to three people.
+- Personal watercraft – Personal Watercraft (PWC) include jet skis, sea doos, waverunners or similar vessels that are built for carrying one to three people.

 Types of Boat or Watercraft Insurance Coverage

-- Bodily Injury and Property Damage Liability – Pays for damages to other’s property you cause while on your boat (or watercraft).
+- Bodily Injury and Property Damage Liability – This pays for damages to other’s property you cause while on your boat or watercraft.
 This includes damage to things other than their watercraft, and injuries to the other boater and their passengers.
-This will also pay for legal expenses if you’re sued.
+This will also pay for legal expenses if you are sued.

-- Comprehensive & Collision – Pays for repairs if your boat is damaged in an accident, storm, fire, or other covered event, minus your selected deductible.
+- Comprehensive & Collision – This pays for the repairs if your boat is damaged in an accident, storm, fire, or other covered event, minus your selected deductible.
 This coverage also protects against theft.
-Some carriers also include pet coverage, so if your four-legged friend is on board, it will be protected against injuries also.
+Some carriers also include pet coverage, so if your four-legged friend is on board, they will be protected against injuries too.

 - Uninsured/Underinsured Boater Insurance – This works the same for boats and watercraft as it does for vehicles.
 If you are in an accident with another boat or watercraft and they do not have any insurance (or not enough coverage), this coverage will help pay for your repairs.

-- Medical Payments – This will help pay for the medicals costs incurred by you or your passengers from injuries sustained in an accident while on your boat or watercraft.
+- Medical Payments – This will help pay for the medical costs incurred by you or your passengers from injuries sustained in an accident while on your boat or watercraft.

 Add-On Coverages for More Protection

-- Water Towing – Includes coverage for on-water towing, jump starts, soft un-groundings and fuel delivery if your boat becomes disabled on the water.
+- Water Towing – This includes coverage for on-water towing, jump starts, soft un-groundings, and fuel delivery if your boat becomes disabled on the water.

-- Mechanical Breakdown Coverage – Coverage to repair or replace the lower unit of an outboard motor, or the upper and lower units of an inboard/outboard motor if you have any type of mechanical breakdown, including from general wear and tear.
+- Mechanical Breakdown Coverage – This coverage is to repair or replace the lower unit of an outboard motor, or the upper and lower units of an inboard/outboard motor if you have any type of mechanical breakdown, including from general wear and tear.

 - Trailer Trip Interruption – With this coverage, your day won’t be ruined.
-Should your trailer or towing vehicle break down, and you’re more than 100 miles from home, you will be reimbursed up to $500 for hotel stay, meals, and other transportation costs.
+Should your trailer or towing vehicle break down, and you are more than 100 miles from home, you will be reimbursed up to $500 for your hotel stay, meals, and other transportation costs.

 - Small Accident Forgiveness – Your premium won’t increase after a claim of $500 or less.

-- Fuel Spill – This coverage option will pay the cost of cleaning up a fuel spill cause by your boat or watercraft.
+- Fuel Spill – This coverage option will pay the cost of cleaning up a fuel spill caused by your boat or watercraft.

-- Wreckage Removal – Accidents can happen and if your boat sinks, the costs of removing your boat from the water (if removal is legally required) is covered under this insurance add-on.
+- Wreckage Removal – Accidents can happen, and if your boat sinks, the cost of removing your boat from the water (if removal is legally required) is covered under this insurance add-on.

-- Water Sports Coverage – Provides coverage for injuries or damages to property for which the boat owner is liable while tubing, knee boarding, wake boarding, wake surfing, or other similar activities.
+- Water Sports Coverage – This provides coverage for injuries or damages to property for which the boat owner is liable while tubing, knee boarding, wake boarding, wake surfing, or other similar activities.
 Excluded activities include: parasailing, kite boarding, or other activities in which someone is pulled through the air.